-OTHERWORLD CHRONICLES #2: THE SEVEN SWORDS continues the action and adventure from the first book.
-The fast-moving quest to find the Seven Swords will keep viewers engaged.
+This novel continues the action and adventure from the first book, and the fast-moving quest to find the Seven Swords will keep viewers engaged.
 Character development takes a back seat to the action.
 That said, the characters are funny, wisecracking teens who rise to the challenge to save the world.
 Ultimately, this is a fun read that will attract lovers of fantasy and maybe lure a few gamers off their consoles.

 Families can talk about...